ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Test pivoting anchored islands (the anchor location detection might be thrown off…)
 - [x] Test new death boundaries
 - [x] Mark gameplay view frame in StaticView
 - [ ] What should I do with the opened menu space?
+POSSIBILITIES: Show level # and name
 - [x] Fix sliding island positions (not centered around centerX and centerY?)
 - [x] Add level parameter which isolates deviceMotion.gravity general use and application to player’s gravity
 - [x] Use new parameter for level 19
+- [ ] Create new rotation indicators for:
+- [ ] — no rotation (shows direction of gravity)
-- [ ] Create new rotation indicators for: no rotation, rotation but not for gravity, and gravity switches (the last of which I haven't created)
+- [ ] — rotation but not for gravity
+- [ ] - gravity switches
 - [ ] Add coins to areas in levels that are difficult to reach, though not necessary to continue?
 What would the coins do, then, if anything?
 - [x] Add sliding items (move according to a dock island’s velocity)
 - [ ] Add text to level 19